Hand transplantation

-Hand transplantation is a surgical procedure to transplant a hand from one human to another.
-The donor hand usually comes from a brain-dead donor and is transplanted to a recipient who has lost one or both hands/arms.
-Most hand transplants to date have been performed on below elbow amputees, although above elbow transplants are gaining popularity.
-Hand transplants were the first of a new category of transplants where multiple organs are transplanted as a single functional unit, now termed vascularized composite allotransplantation or VCA.
+Hand transplantation, or simply a hand transplant, is a surgical procedure to transplant a hand from one human to another.
+The donor hand, usually from a brain-dead donor, is transplanted to a recipient amputee.
+Most hand transplants to date have been performed on below-elbow amputees, although above-elbow transplants are gaining popularity.
+Hand transplants were the first of a new category of transplants where multiple organs are transplanted as a single functional unit, now termed vascularized composite allotransplantation (VCA).

 The operation is quite extensive and typically lasts from 8 to 12 hours.
-By comparison, a typical heart transplant operation lasts 6 to 8 hours.
+In comparison, a typical heart transplant operation lasts 6 to 8 hours.
 Surgeons usually connect the bones first, followed by tendons, arteries, nerves, veins, and skin.

-Use of immunosuppressive drugs afterwards
+Use of immunosuppressive drugs afterward

-The recipient of a hand transplant needs to take immunosuppressive drugs similar to other transplants such as kidneys or livers, as the body's natural immune system will try to reject, or destroy, the hand.
-These drugs cause the recipient to have a weaker immune system which may lead to an increased risk of infections and some cancers.
-There have been many advances in solid organ transplantation over the years that have made these medications quite tolerable.
+For a hand transplant to succeed the recipient is required to take immunosuppressive drugs, as in other organ transplants such as kidney or liver, to minimize rejection, or risk destruction of the hand by the recipient's natural immune system.
+These drugs risk weakening the recipient's immune system, which may increase the risk of infections and some cancers.
+Many recent advances in solid organ transplantation have made these medications more tolerable.

-After the transplant, there is a period of extensive hand therapy/rehabilitation which helps the recipients regain function of the transplanted hand.
-Those patients who are compliant to taking the medications and performing the physical therapy following a hand transplant have had remarkable success in regaining function of the new hands/arms.
+A period of extensive hand therapy/rehabilitation after transplantation helps the recipient gain function of the transplanted hand.
+Compliance with immunosuppressive medications and intensive physical therapy after hand transplants is associated with significant success in regaining the function of the new hands and/or arms.